 Cinelli Cork Gel

-Cinelli’s Cork Gel bar tape takes a classic design and adds a gel insert for more comfort, ideal for endurance road riders and gravel grinders
+Cinelli’s Cork Gel bar tape takes a classic design and adds a gel insert for more comfort without the bulk

 Material: EVA, Cork | Colour: 6 | Thickness: 1.5mm | Length: 175cm | Price: $18.67 / £14.99 / €19.80

-Cinelli revolutionised bar tape in 1985 and for the last 30 years have stuck with their winning EVA/cork formula which is a favourite amongst many riders.
+Cinelli revolutionised bar tape in 1985 and ever since, it has stuck with its winning EVA/cork formula which is a favourite amongst many riders.

-By combining EVA and cork Cinelli was able to create a wrap that is soft, tear-resistant and comfortable when riding with or without gloves.
+By combining EVA (Ethylene-Vinyl Acetate) and cork, Cinelli was able to create a thin wrap that is soft, tear-resistant and comfortable when riding with or without gloves.
 The addition of a thin layer of Vibrasorb gel adds further vibration absorption and improved comfort to Cinelli’s classic.

-Available in 6 colours which have a pleasant speckled look.
+Available in six colours which have a pleasant speckled look.
 Two Cinelli branded plastic push-in bar ends are supplied.

 Undoubtedly the best bar tape for the retro style conscious